falon/RBL/README.md

 # RBL Manager
-A complete RBL Management System
+A complete RBL Management System, with interfaces to Splunk Alert and trap mailboxes.

 ## Abstract
 A complete tool to create and manage a time expiring lists of IP, networks, usernames and email address.